 Employees are generally entitled to 11 – 15 days of festival holidays with pay.
-The holidays are determined by the employer.
+The public holidays are determined by the employer.
 Employees may be required to work on a festival holiday, but shall receive 2 compensatory paid holidays and a substitute holiday.

 - Festival holidays

 Every worker will get 11 (eleven) days of paid festival holiday in a calendar year.
 In case of working on any festival holiday, a worker will get two day’s additional compensatory holidays with full pay and a substitute holiday.

 An adult worker can claim in each week –

 - one and half days holiday for the shop, commercial establishment or industrial establishment and in a factory and establishment one day in a week;

 - can claim in each week one day’s holiday of twenty-four consecutive hours if he works for road transport service, and no deduction on account of such holidays shall be made from the wages of any such worker.